jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork new project][4]

 <a name='deploy'></a>
-##Build and Deploy with the Delivery Pipeline
+##Build and deploy with the Delivery Pipeline
 To make the most of Bluemix DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
 Follow these steps to add the service to your Bluemix space if needed: [Getting started with Delivery Pipeline][26].

 When you configure your own project, you can create and customize as much as you want to.
 This sample, however, is designed to require minimal activity to get started: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it is automatically found.
 This Grunt build file includes JSHint validation so that your project's code is checked automatically each time a build runs.